robinpokorny/transform-props-with/README.md

 ### Multiple transformations

-Pass an array of transformations to the function and they will all be combined to a single transformation *left to right*.
+Pass an array of transformations to the function, and they will all be combined to a single transformation *left to right*.

-In the following example `addFive` would be applied first and `doubleSize` will be called with props returned by it.
+In the following example, `addFive` would be applied first, and `doubleSize` will be called with props returned by it.

 ```js